FNALLPC/spark-hats/README.md

-Students of the HATS will be provided access to Vanderbilt's [Jupyter](https://jupyter.accre.vanderbilt.edu) instance using their GitHub username.
+Students of the HATS will be provided access to Vanderbilt's [Jupyter](https://jupyter.accre.vanderbilt.edu) instance using their CERN username.
 The jupyter instance contains this repository and all necessary software preconfigured.

 ### Pre-Exercises